cloverstudio/ThinWS/README.md

 The client library (ThinWSClient) has no extra dependencies (no need to install any extra packages) so it can be simply used in client side.
 You can use it with webpack/browserify or even just copy paste it as plain javascript and add it to your html.

-You can also use only the server library if you want to implement your own client library.
+You can also use only the server library if you want to implement your own client library (for eg. your client app is not a javascript based application).

 ## Installation
 `npm install thinws`  or   `npm i thinws`